Chathurga/unmixR/README.md

 An informal list to keep us on track.
 Naturally, edit as you see fit.

 ##### Top priority
+* Unit tests on nfindr variants
+* Add'l comments for nfindrLDU and nfindrSeqLDU
+* Add options beyond nnls to predict.nfindr
+* Improve endmember.R
-* nfindr variants
+* nfindr variants (do these all work as expected?)
-    * nfindr99: In working order, could be optimized
+    * nfindr99
     * nfindrLDU
     * nfindrSeqLDU
-* predict.nfindr
-* class definition(s)
+* class definition(s): nfindr currently informally defined at end of nfindr.default.
+Do we need/want to create an Rd page about it?
-* changes needed for build & check
+* changes needed for build & check (?)
 * vignettes

 ##### Lower priority

 * methods for finding the number of endmembers (recommended in Harsayni2012)
-    * hfc (prelim version seems OK)
+    * hfc (hfcVAR and hfcSAMPLE need discussion and testing)
     * nwhfc
     * sml (second moment linear)
     * Hysime (hyperspectral signal subspace identification by minimum error)

 ##### Misc notes

-* A possible name for the package is `unmixR`
+* ?